-- Ambassador Hell resurrects and resumes control of Shocker's remnant.
+- Ambassador Hell is resurrected and resumes control of Shocker's remnants.

 - Hongo himself.
 A funeral is even held in his honor.
 He is revived after Mayu calls out for him.

-- Big-Bad Ensemble: Wolga leading Nova Shocker and Ambassador Hell leading Shocker classic are this.
-After going completely berserk due to the Alexander Eyecon's power, Wolga becomes the sole Big Bad, due to Ambassador Hell forming an Enemy Mine with the Riders.
+- Big Bad Ensemble: Wolga leading Nova Shocker and Ambassador Hell leading Shocker classic are this.
+After going completely berserk due to the Alexander Eyecon's power, Wolga becomes the sole Big Bad, and Ambassador Hell forms an Enemy Mine with the Riders.